nicwest/site/content/pages/cv.md

 for over 2 years.
 I have experience optimising go for both speed and resource usage and would describe myself as competent gopher.

-**Databases:** I have a good working knowledge of MySQL, PostresSQL, and Redis.
+**Databases:** I have a good working knowledge of MySQL, PostreSQL, and Redis.
 I have worked with Mongodb and ElasticSearch often (just not recently), and have a passable understanding of Cassandra.